NeelBhatt/Docs-1/aspnet/aspnetcore/security/data-protection/consumer-apis/dangerous-unprotect.md

 To support the scenario of allowing payloads to be unprotected even in the face of revoked keys, the data protection system contains an IPersistedDataProtector type.
 To get an instance of IPersistedDataProtector, simply get an instance of IDataProtector in the normal fashion and try casting the IDataProtector to IPersistedDataProtector.

+> [!NOTE]
-Note: Not all IDataProtector instances can be cast to IPersistedDataProtector.
+> Not all IDataProtector instances can be cast to IPersistedDataProtector.
 Developers should use the C# as operator or similar to avoid runtime exceptions caused by invalid casts, and they should be prepared to handle the failure case appropriately.

 IPersistedDataProtector exposes the following API surface: